Celtics vs. Mavericks prediction, odds, time: 2026 NBA picks for Tuesday, Feb. 3

 SportsLine's model has simulated Mavericks vs. Celtics 10,000 times and is going Over on the total (222.5 points).
 These teams have engaged in nothing but high-scoring affairs over their last four regular-season matchups, with each of them clearing having at least 229 combined points.
 Those four meetings have averaged 238.3 points, with each of the last three going Over the total.

 The Mavs have trended over recently at home, as they've eclipsed the total in five of their last seven contests in Dallas.
 Meanwhile, few teams are as efficient as Boston on the offensive end, as it ranks second in offensive rating, second in 3-pointers per game, and it commits the fewest turnovers per night.
-SportsLine's model has the total being surpassed by more than 10 points as the Over hits in 64.6% of simulations in an A-rated pick.
+SportsLine's model has the total being surpassed by more than 10 points as the Over hits in 64.1% of simulations.

 It also says one side of the spread hits well over 50% of the time.
 You can head to SportsLine to see the model's NBA picks.